Are you the Building Owner or the Adjoining Owner?

 - Excavation or construction of foundations for a new building within 6m of a neighbours building where the work would cut a line drawn downwards at 45° from the bottom of the neighbours foundations.

-Roger Hannah & Co has a wealth of property related experience and regularly act on behalf of building owners and adjoining owners in respect of party wall matters.
+Roger Hannah & Co has a wealth of property related experience and regularly acts on behalf of building and adjoining owners in respect of party wall matters.

 Definition of Services